Fred Cogley

-Fred Cogley (27 June 1934 – 14 June 2017) was an Irish sports commentator and TV presenter who worked for the Raidió Éireann and later Raidió Teilifís Éireann for 49 years.
-He covered eleven Summer Olympic Games from 1952 to 1996 and twelve football World Cups, however, Cogley was best known as the "voice of rugby".
+Fredrick Victor Cogley (27 June 1934 – 14 June 2017) was an Irish sports journalist and broadcaster.
+He worked for Raidió Éireann and later RTÉ for almost half a century, serving as the broadcaster's head of sport and as presenter of its flagship television programme Sports Stadium.
+Over his career he covered eleven Summer Olympic Games and twelve association football World Cups, but he was best known as the "voice of Irish rugby".